 These aren’t the days of $500 camcorders.
 The expectations of your customers are that if you put something in front of them, it will be interesting.
 That doesn’t require a high production value or expensive equipment, just thoughtfulness in your message and an understanding of who will be watching.
 If you understand those two things, you don’t need anything more than the camera on your phone.

 In fact, depending on your company, it’s arguable that the relative lo-fi nature of a camera phone may help your sales pitch.
-It creates a more personable air—rather than the company crafting a message, it’s just one person showing something through their eyes, using their personal device.
+It creates a more personable air — rather than the company crafting a message, it’s just one person showing something through their eyes, using their personal device.

 3. Video is more personal.

 This can be viewed in two ways.
-First, if one person makes a video to be shared with a wider audience, the viewers can see the person’s face, hear her voice, and feel as though there’s a direct message being shared.
+First, if one person makes a video to be shared with a wider audience, the viewers can see the person’s face, hear their voice and feel as though there’s a direct message being shared.
 They know it’s not for them specifically, but it’s the difference between getting an email newsletter and hearing someone speak while you’re in the crowd.
 An average speaker will stick with you much longer than almost any newsletter.